 [Regulation 26 inserted in Gazette 4 Jul 1997 p.
 3519-21.]

-27. Additional vessels
+27. Additional vessels for mooring site moorings, registration of etc.

 (1) A mooring site licensee may, by written notice given to the Authority, nominate vessels other than the licensed vessel to use the mooring site if —